migsc/epic-react-dev/04-advanced-react-patterns/NOTES.md

 In Context Module Function wouldn't a better error message be placed in each component, so it could tell you the name of the component ToggleButton, ToggleOn?

+# Control Props

+An implementation of what's already supported by react with input/form elements.

+Benefits: Programmatic changes can be made to a value

+Control props are a step up above state reducer pattern.
+It allows consumers of a component actually making the state changes rather than defining what state will change.